RunningContacts/SecureSisters/README.md

 ## Features
 \[ List and describe the main features or functionalities of the project.
 Include any demos, screenshots, or code snippets to showcase these features. \]

+## Disclaimer
+This is being made as part of the [2023 Summer Namedapolooza Event](https://namedapolooza.ca/events/2023-summer/).
+Please visit [the repository](https://github.com/Seanland/namedapolooza) for more details!